 - Look straight ahead while your image is captured and compared to your ePassport photograph.

-- You must try to resemble your passport photograph as much as possible.
+- You should try to resemble your passport photograph as much as possible.
 For example if you are not wearing glasses in your passport photograph, remove your glasses, and if you are not smiling in your passport photograph, do not smile.

 - If you are successfully processed, retrieve your ticket when the gates open, then proceed through the gates to the baggage hall.

-- If arrivals SmartGate is unable to successfully process you on this occasion, you will be directed to the SmartGate assistance desk for manual processing.
+- If arrivals SmartGate is unable to successfully process you on this occasion, you will be directed to the SmartGate assistance desk queue for manual processing.

 The visa requirements or the visa process for travel to Australia does not change, even if you use the arrivals SmartGate.